-Before following the steps in section 8.1.9, the steps described in this section must be completed to prepare the data for import into the RRRAP web application.
+It is possible to import hazard information from previous excel v1.3 RRRAPs onto the web system.
+In order to do this, the steps described in this section must be completed to prepare the data for import into the RRRAP web application followed by the steps in section 8.1.9.